library(arealDB)

 metadataPath = "unknown")

-Normalise the input (staeg 3)
+Normalise the input (stage 3)

 Finally, we need to align all data so that they follow the same structure.
 This is called normalization,in arealDB, and is carried out with the functions normGeometry() and normTable(), for the respective input data.
 Geometries are normalized first, because the thematic data are associated to the standardized versions of them.